vaemco/brain-tumor-classifier/FIX_DATA_PATHS.md

 ## Problem

-The notebooks still contain placeholder paths and absolute directories.
+The notebooks may still contain placeholder paths and absolute directories.

 ## Solution (Relative and Anonymous)